 When the US dropped atomic bombs on Hiroshima and Nagasaki, the cities were obliterated.
 By 1950, over 340,000 people had died as a result and generations were poisoned by radiation.

 Today 13,000 nuclear weapons still threaten our survival, even though the majority of people in the world and their governments support an international ban on their development and use.
-The nuclear rhetoric around the war in Ukraine has showed us how these weapons can make a dangerous situation even riskier.
+Nuclear rhetoric around the wars in Ukraine and Gaza has showed us how these weapons can make a dangerous situation even riskier.
 The possibility of nuclear war is the greatest for many decades.

 The UK